gromacs/gromacs/docs/reference-manual/functions.rst

 .. math:: \left(-C^{\mathrm{dir}}_6 + C^\mathrm{recip}_6 [1 - g(\beta r_c)]\right) r_c^{-6}

- is added to eqn. [eqn:ljpmecorr2] in order to ensure that the potential is continuous at the cutoff.
-Note that, in the same way as eqn. [eqn:ljpmedirectspace], this degenerates into the expected :math:`-C_6g(\beta r_c)r^{-6}_c` when :math:`C^{\mathrm{dir}}_6 = C^\mathrm{recip}_6`.
+is added to :eq:`eqn. %s <eqnljpmecorr2>` in order to ensure that the potential is continuous at the cutoff.
+Note that, in the same way as :eq:`eqn. %s <eqnljpmedirectspace>`, this degenerates into the expected :math:`-C_6g(\beta r_c)r^{-6}_c` when :math:`C^{\mathrm{dir}}_6 = C^\mathrm{recip}_6`.
 In addition to this, a long-range dispersion correction can be applied to correct for the approximation using a